wp-plugins/events-made-easy/readme.txt

 * Improvement: German and Italian language updates, thanks to Stephan Oberarzbacher
 * Bugfix: make location attributes actually work
 * Bugfix: also deal with RESPNAME, RESPEMAIL, ... in the registration form format
+* Bugfix: the payment page was not shown for the placeholder #_ADDBOOKINGFORM_IF_NOT_REGISTERED after booking was done

 = 1.2.8 =
 * Feature: added new filter eme_categories_filter, executed when searching for the categories (e.g. when creating an event).
 With this, you can e.g. limit the categories shown when creating an event or location or ... .
 Has one parameter: array of categories.